Gking3k/fraud-detection-model/README.md

 # 5. Interact with the Fraud Detection System
 Once it opens you can now interact with the system using one of the test scripts.

-#  Test with First Bank Case Study:
+#  Test with First Bank Case Study
+In Command Prompt or Terminal Window run:
 ```bash
 python evaluate_firstbank.py
 ```
-This will send real-world styled transactions and show detected fraud.
+This test sends 3,000 transactions and shows how many were flagged as fraud.

-#  Simulate Normal User Requests:
+#  Simulate Normal User Requests
+In Command Prompt or Terminal Window run:
 ```bash
 python test_normal_requests.py
 ```
 This script tests how legitimate users are treated by the system.

-#  Simulate Deception and Honeypot Detection:
+#  Simulate Deception and Honeypot Detection
+In Command Prompt or Terminal Window run:
 ```bash
 python test_deception_protection.py
 ```